 Large Cent Coin Collecting

-Large Cents: A Hobby and Great Investment!
+Large Cents: A Fun Hobby & Great Investment!

 My grandfather started my passion, a street vendor started me on a hobby and now I have a great source of entertainment and also a fantastic, be it abstract, form of investing for my future!